The Whole World Is Watching (The Falcon and the Winter Soldier): Development

 By October 2018, Marvel Studios was developing a limited series starring Anthony Mackie's Sam Wilson / Falcon and Sebastian Stan's Bucky Barnes / Winter Soldier from the Marvel Cinematic Universe (MCU) films.
 Malcolm Spellman was hired as head writer of the series, which was announced as The Falcon and the Winter Soldier in April 2019.
 Spellman modeled the series after buddy films that deal with race, such as 48 Hrs.
 (1982), The Defiant Ones (1958), Lethal Weapon (1987), and Rush Hour (1998).
 Kari Skogland was hired to direct the miniseries a month later, and executive produced alongside Spellman and Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Nate Moore.
 Derek Kolstad joined the writing team in July 2019, and revealed in March 2021 that he had written the fourth episode, which is titled "The Whole World Is Watching".
-This references the phrase chanted by anti-Vietnam War protestors at an incident in Chicago during the 1968 Democratic National Convention.
-The episode was released on the streaming service Disney+ on April 9, 2021.
+This references "The whole world is watching", the phrase chanted by anti-Vietnam War protestors during the August 28, 1968, police riot in Chicago during the 1968 Democratic National Convention.

 Writing

+Spellman said a lot of thought was put into the episode's opening flashback to Barnes's time in Wakanda.
+He said the confirmation that the character's Winter Soldier programming has been removed was a moment "at least 80 years in the making" for Barnes and needed to be presented with "gravitas".
+Stan was grateful for the scene's inclusion, saying it was both exciting and scary to approach.
+He noted that it is a rare moment for Barnes to "let go" of his emotions.
+For the later scene where Barnes and Wilson are confronted by the Wakandans, Stan suggested changes that were informed by his understanding of the character's relationship to Wakanda.
+He said Barnes "owes everything to the Wakandans" and understands that he has gone too far by colluding with Helmut Zemo, but he is also growing as his own person again and looking to take charge of his situation.
+When Ayo disarms Barnes's robotic arm, Stan said this was a warning and a reminder of what the Wakandans have done for him: "a little bit putting him back in his place, which I think he needed at that point".

+Spellman felt many Black characters in past films were either a "magical negro whose job is to service a white character" or be fridged, but he thought the decision to have Lemar Hoskins killed was more justified.
+He felt the series had earned the moment by "telling all these other stories with heart" and was confident in the audiences' ability to comprehend the connotations of the scene.
+Zemo actor Daniel Brühl discussed the scene where his character destroys the Super Soldier Serum vials, stating that Zemo has strong personal beliefs, particularly in rejecting the idea of superheroes, and feels the serum is dangerous "no matter in which hands it's in".